foxking0416/GPU-FinalProject/README.md

 ![1](images/Readme4.png)
 * We used extrusion function to extrude the shape from 2D information and then apply alpha blending with flag box.
 ![1](images/Readme12.png)
 * The radar chart showes you the students population of each degree.
 We use D3.js to build this effect.
 ![1](images/Readme5.png)
 ![1](images/Readme6.png)

-#Field of Study
+#Field of Study mode
 * When user pushed the field of study button, this page will display the population data of each study field in the left bottom corner.
 And there will be a symbolize model which could represent this field show up in the right side.
 In this mode, we apply different texture for different study field.
 Besides, if the user switched to different field,